NParks launches Singapore’s first therapeutic garden in a public park to provide respite and improve mental well-being

 Design guidelines of Therapeutic Garden @ HortPark

 The Therapeutic Garden @ HortPark was developed based on research in environmental psychology, which includes the Biophilia Hypothesis, Attention Restoration Theory and Stress Reduction Theory.
 According to the research, when people find themselves amidst Nature, they are sub-consciously directed away from the hustle and bustle of city life.
 This helps to relieve stress and brings about restorative effects to their mental well-being.
-More details of the theories can be found in Factsheet A.

 The Garden comprises a Restorative Zone and an Activities Zone with different benefits for visitors.
 The Restorative Zone provides respite and a holistic rehabilitative environment for conditions such as dementia.
 Examples include easily recognisable landmarks, seats facing different directions to provide various views, and the profusion of plants with colour, texture and scents to stimulate senses.
 These are complemented by an Activities Zone where therapeutic programmes can be conducted.
 This includes an area specifically designed for gardening with moveable raised beds, customised benches for potting and convenient access to water.
 The design makes it more convenient for the elderly and wheelchair users to participate in gardening, which improves their health and mental well-being.
-More details of the design guidelines can be found in Factsheet A.

 Facilities also include gerontology exercise equipment suitable for seniors.
 NParks is also working with the Alzheimer’s Disease Association to develop and conduct customised therapeutic programmes at the Garden.